 Performance & Singing: Daniel Arnaldos

 A production by Wenzel Vöcks de Schwindt, in cooperation with TATWERK | Performative Forschung.

 Thank you to Pedro Beriso for his wonderful support as pianist from afar.
 Thanks to bartmann berlin for the kind support.

 The photograph of Britten and Pears used in the performance is suppled courtesy of Britten Pears Arts.

-Cancelled due to the Covid-19 pandemic and postponed to spring 2021.
+Cancelled due to the Covid-19 pandemic and postponed.

 This production is available for touring.
-For further information please contact me.
+For further information please contact us.